 Running time: 60 min

 Venue: 4th Courtyard

-Admission is on a pay-what-you-will basis, with proceeds supporting the Žďár nad Sázavou branch of Charitas in their work to assist Ukrainian refugees.
+Admission is on a pay-what-you-will basis (but minimum 200 CZK), with proceeds supporting the Žďár nad Sázavou branch of Charitas in their work to assist Ukrainian refugees.

 Ekaterina Levental was born in Tashkent, the capital city of Uzbekistan, a former republic of the Soviet Union, and has lived in the Netherlands since 1993.
 She studied harp and voice at conservatoires such as the Royal Conservatory in The Hague, Detmold (Germany), Enschede and Rotterdam.
 She has won several soloist and chamber music competitions throughout her career.